By Shelley Neville

 LinkedIn Learning has an easy-to-use interface and all videos include closed captions and transcripts.
 It also allows you to increase the playback speed if you want to zip through the videos faster.
 When you log in, there is a personalized dashboard that lets you know what courses are in progress, recommended courses and the option to set a weekly goal to track your progress.

 LinkedIn Learning is available to all Ensign College students, faculty and staff free of charge.
-You can access LinkedIn Learning here: https://www.linkedin.com/learning .
+To access LinkedIn Learning, visit this page.
 The first time you connect, it will activate your account and give you the option to link it to your personal LinkedIn account.
 The advantage of linking your accounts is once you have finished a course, you can easily add the certificates of completion to your LinkedIn account.
 This improves your profile and personal brand by showing that you are continuing to learn and improve.
 It will also recommend content and courses so you can stay up to date with what other members (with similar job titles and positions) are also learning.
 Another advantage is courses will be added to your dashboard videos based on your LinkedIn profile skills.

 Take a few minutes to poke around LinkedIn Learning.
 It is one of the unknown jewels of the College.
 Many people pay for a subscription to LinkedIn Learning, but it is freely available to all enrolled students, faculty and staff.